A Vibronic Coupling Model to Study the Nonadiabatic Dynamics of Polyenes: Introduction

 The mechanism for singlet fission in carotenoid derivatives is still poorly understood, with two competing hypotheses.
 One hypothesis is that singlet fission occurs from an intramolecular triplet-pair state\cite{wangLowlyingSingletStates2005,polivkaDarkExcitedStates2009,valentineHigherenergyTripletpairStates2020,kunduPhotogenerationLongLivedTriplet2021,barfordTheoryDarkState2022,manawaduSingletTripletPairProduction2022,manawaduPhotoexcitedStateDynamics2023,barford_singlet_2023,barford_theory_2023,ichertSingletFissionCarotenoid2025}, while the other invokes bimolecular charge-transfer states\cite{casanova_theoretical_2018,pengInvestigationUltrafastIntermediate2024}, both of which are populated via the photoexcited state.
 Competing with either mechanism is internal conversion to the lowest energy singlet triplet-pair state, i.e., the $2A_g$ state.

 To test these hypotheses, \textit{ab initio} methods are generally too expensive to calculate the multiple potential energy surfaces required for dynamics\cite{taffetStateFallsCarotenoidrelevant2018,taffetCarotenoidNuclearReorganization2019,khokhlovInitioStudyLowLying2020,chagasLowlyingExcitedStates2025}.
 Model Hamiltonians, on the other hand, require much lower computational cost to solve large carotenoid systems.
 They include a limited number of interactions, allowing one to understand the minimum interactions to qualitatively describe a process.
 An example is the extended Hubbard-Peierls Hamiltonian of $\pi$-electron systems, which Manawadu and coworkers have simulated using the time-dependent density matrix renormalization group (TD-DMRG) method with single-trajectory Ehrenfest dynamics\cite{manawaduSingletTripletPairProduction2022,manawaduPhotoexcitedStateDynamics2023}.
-This single-trajectory approach could not describe vibronic transitions between the $B_u$ and $A_g$ electronic manifolds for a system with $C_2$ symmetry.
+The extended Hubbard-Peierls Hamiltonian was solved on-the-fly and one Ehrenfest trajectory was performed, starting in the relaxed geometry of the ground state.
+Because of the quantum-classical forces used in Ehrenfest, there is no coupling between states in different symmetry sectors and thus this approach cannot describe vibronic transitions between the $B_u$ and $A_g$ electronic manifolds for a system with $C_{2h}$ symmetry\cite{manawaduSingletTripletPairProduction2022}.
+This method can only describe transitions between the $B_u$ and $A_g$ electronic manifolds by explicitly breaking $C_2$ symmetry\cite{manawaduPhotoexcitedStateDynamics2023}.
+For carotenoids, each trajectory is too computationally expensive for multi-trajectory methods.

 Our future goal is to model the excited state dynamics of lycopene, a carotenoid with $C_{2\text{h}}$ symmetry that undergoes singlet fission in aggregates\cite{kunduPhotogenerationLongLivedTriplet2021,pengInvestigationUltrafastIntermediate2024,magneSingletFissionHeterogeneous2025}.
 We aim to predict the timescales for the competing processes of singlet fission and internal conversion to the $2A_g$ state.
 Therefore, we require a method that describes nonadiabatic dynamics accurately for up to $22$ conjugated carbon atoms.
 The method must also be able to simulate more than two states, because for longer polyenes other triplet-pair states have similar energy to the $1B_u$ and $2A_g$ states.
 Finally, we need to describe transitions between the $B_u$ and $A_g$ electronic manifolds and thus require an approach that goes beyond the Born-Oppenheimer approximation.